Skip to main content

 • snap_reserve:

-When the "snap_reserve" option is selected, Snapshot Autodelete triggers automatic deletion of snapshots when the space reserved for snapshots reaches the value assigned the volume in "Space Reserved for Snapshot Copies" (see manual entry for volume show.)
+When the "snap_reserve" option is selected, Snapshot Autodelete triggers the automatic deletion of snapshots when the space reserved for snapshots reaches the value assigned the volume in "Space Reserved for Snapshot Copies" (see the manual entry for volume show.)

 When does it stop?